Xeue/UniVision-Voting-Client/README.md

 Now you should be able to type "electron ." and a the terminal will show the logs and the client will open.
 If you make changes and want to build it, I would recomend going to the package.json file and changing the version number section at the top.
 To run the build, run "npm run build"
+I would recomend changing the version number in the package.json file if you are going to run a build.
 It may show an error about electron builder, if so, open the package.json file.
 Find the "dependencies" section and delete the row that has "electron-builder".
 Make sure the last entry in the block doesn't have a comma after.
-It will spend a while building and will create two new .exe in the "dist" folder.
-You want the one with the captial Vote.
-The other will install it as a program rather than just running.
+It will spend a while building and will create a new .exe in the "dist" folder.